Peakhurst Campus logo

 Early leavers

-When it is necessary for a student to leave school early, a written note is required from parent/guardian.
-Students should present this note (with name, year, roll class and date) to the Deputy Principal for authorisation and then take it to the office to receive an early leave pass.
-The Deputy Principal will ring parents to confirm the time of departure.
+When it is necessary for a student to leave school early, a written note or email is required from the parent/carer.
+Students should present this note (with name, year, date, time of departure and reason) to the administration office first thing in the morning, before the bell rings.
+The office will organise for an early leave pass, which must be collected by the student before they depart.

 Out of class / Going to the toilet during class time

-Students are encouraged to use the bathrooms during recess and lunch.
-If you are out of class, at any time, you must carry your student diary with written permission from your teacher or member of staff.
+Students are encouraged to use the bathrooms during recess and lunch and avoid leaving lessons.
+If a student is out of class, at any time, they must carry their student diary with written permission from their teacher or member of staff.
+The student must sign in at the front office, and sign out when they leave the bathroom.
+A slip will be printed and the student should show the slip to the teacher upon returning to class.

 Values are taught in the classroom to help our students to: